bayetp/TextEur/README.md

 # TextEur
  Mobile application that aims to recognize text.
+Create by Android Studio.

 Install:
 Download the .apk.